dhruv-agg/gatsby-blog/content/blog/python-dataclasses/index.md

 ```

 In order to compare two objects `john` & `john_again`, you’d have to implement the `__eq__` method yourself.
-This method should first checks that the two objects are instances of the same class and then tests the equality between tuples of attributes.
+This method should first check that the two objects are instances of the same class and then test the equality between tuples of attributes.

 ```python
 def __eq__(self, other):